-Through the survey and focus groups, a representative sample of student from across all year groups was achieved, including home/EU and overseas students.
-Promotion of the survey was conducted through the Students' Union social media channels and via email.
-The survey was launched during the examination weeks at the end of term three, to ensure students had experienced a range of online teaching since the lockdown of campus in mid-March 2020.
+Through the survey and focus groups a representative sample of student from across all year groups was achieved, including home/EU and overseas students.
+Promotion of the survey was conducted through the various Students' Union social media channels and emails.
+It was launched during the examination weeks at the end of term 3, to ensure students had experienced a range of online teaching since the lockdown of campus in mid-march.

-Chart 2: Breakdown of student responses to the HASU survey by home status.
+$Chart \ 2: Breakdown \ of \ student \ responses \ to \ the \ HASU \ survey \ by \ home \ status.$

-Student responses about their experiences have formed our recommendations to the Learning and Teaching Student Experience Committee, Academic Board and the Board of Governors.
+Student responses about their experiences have formed our recommendations to the Learning and Teaching Student Experience Committee, Academic Board and Board of Governors.

-The ultimate goal of the survey and this report is to produce a range of recommendations that the Students' Union will present to the University.
-The aim is to inform the planning of the next academic year and look to enhance the student experience, promoting that "A high quality online learning experience is one that safeguards peer to peer conversations, meets students where they are, and changes the face of traditional learning methods as we know it" (Alcock, 2020).
+The ultimate goal of the survey and this report is to produce a range of recommendations that the Students' Union will present to the University which inform the planning of the next academic year and look to enhance to student experience and ensures that "A high quality online learning experience is one that safeguards peer to peer conversations, meets students where they are, and changes the face of traditional learning methods as well know it" (Alcock, 2020).

-For a full breakdown of the questions included within the survey, please see Appendix A. The next section will discuss in greater detail our findings from both the survey and focus groups.
+For a full breakdown of the questions we asked in the survey, please see Appendix A. The next section will discuss in greater detail our findings from both the survey and in-person focus groups.